UncleTom29/circuits-protocol-docs/reference/glossary.md

 **x402**
 The protocol's implementation of HTTP 402 Payment Required for AI agents.
 Enables pay-per-query micropayments for inference and knowledge sharing.

-**Xero DEX**
+**Uniswap DEX**
-A Uniswap V2 fork operating on Arc Testnet, designated as the destination for Launchpad graduations.
+The primary decentralized exchange for graduated Launchpad tokens on Arc (operating via a Uniswap V2 deployment / Xero Protocol on testnet).